Undergraduate Scholarships for International Students

 The London gathering was the first of four Global Summits that are spotlighting the impact of Dartmouth scholarship and its alumni leaders.
-The next summit is planned for Hong Kong in early December, followed by Toronto in April 2020 and Lima several months later.
+The next summit is planned for Toronto in April 2020 and Lima several months later.

 “Urgent challenges require the kind of sophisticated, interdisciplinary thinking that has become a hallmark of Dartmouth leadership,” said President Philip J. Hanlon ’77 in his keynote remarks.
 “Young people are eager to make a difference today.
 As we reflect on the unique responsibility of institutions of higher learning, we are recommitting ourselves to that idealism and sense of purpose at Dartmouth.”

 Dartmouth invited guests from three continents to London to share ideas on matters such as the future of international study, worldwide student recruitment, exploring ways to expand programs and opportunities on campus during the summer, and significant research initiatives in which Dartmouth research will benefit humankind.